Code-Institute-Submissions/FatimaPortfolio/README.md

 ## 6. Credits

 ### 6.1.
 Content
-All the text in this website was made by myself.
+The content of this site is written by me.

 For this first milestone project I took inspiration from the following websites :[Haley Schafer](https://www.haleyschafer.com/) and [Seán Halpin](https://www.seanhalpin.io/).